Non-Academic Careers For Philosophers

 - Technical writing

-For more information on non-academic careers for philosophers, see the American Philosophical Associations's Philosophy: A Brief Guide for Undergraduates, Careers for Philosophers, and The Philosophy Major.
-See www.apaonline.org
+For more information on philosophy in general, see the American Philosophical Association's Philosophy: A Brief Guide for Undergraduates and The Philosophy Major at www.apaonline.org .